 The conference featured a lineup of pastors, academics, and psychiatrists who spoke about the church’s potential and necessary role in dealing with mental illness and disorders.
 According to Saddleback, about 600 of the attendees are struggling with mental illness.
 An additional 6,000 people tuned in for the event’s live webcast, which will be archived and made available to the public for free.

 The conference took place just eight days before the one-year anniversary of Saddleback pastor Rick Warren’s son’s death.
 Matthew Warren, 27, shot himself on April 5, 2013.
 The youngest of the Warrens’ children, Matthew struggled with lifelong depression.
-During his opening remarks , Rick Warren said he too had experienced panic attacks and depression.
+During his opening remarks on Friday, Rick Warren said he too had experienced panic attacks and depression.
 He later added, “There are two types of people: those who need recovery and know it, and those who need recovery and don’t.”

 Most of the conference’s discussions and speeches presented practical ways for churches to be a mental health resource.
 The topics ranged from depression, suicide, and eating disorders to crisis management for church staff and church counseling.
 With cracking voices and great vulnerability, many speakers shared their testimonies of dealing with mental illness, either as a sufferer or as a loved one.
 The audience responded with gasps, sympathetic murmurs, and standing ovations.